-The funded status is the ratio of assets to actuarial liabilities, and acts as an indicator of the System's ability to pay its long-term obligations.
-As of June 30, 2014, the funded status, as determined by the System's actuary, SageView Consulting Group, LLC, was 63.8% compared to 55.9% the prior year.
-The funded status increased by 7.9% primarily due to the fiscal year investment return exceeding the actuarial assumed rate of return.
-Other factors impacting the increase in the funded status include changes in actuarial methodology required by GASB 67 and a change in plan assumptions resulting from a five-year Experience Study.
+The funded status is the ratio of assets to actuarial liabilities and is an indicator of the System's ability to pay its longterm obligations.
+As of June 30, 2015, the funded status, as determined by the System's actuary, SageView Consulting Group, LLC, was 63.5% compared to 63.8% the prior year.
+The funded status decreased by .3% primarily due to the fiscal year investment return being less than the actuarial assumed rate of return.
 Generally speaking, a plan that is 80% funded is considered "healthy" and in a strong position to meet its long-term benefit obligations.